microsoft/PartnerResources/_docs/Azure/AppDev/Learning Plan Resources for Azure Kubernetes Service.md

 In the [Intro To Kubernetes WTH](https://microsoft.github.io/WhatTheHack/001-IntroToKubernetes/), you learn the basics of Kubernetes itself.
 You may know how to deploy a basic cluster, but do you know how to get it ready for production in an Enterprise environment?
 Kubernetes can run in any cloud or on-premises, but knowing the integration points with the underlying platform is important.

 This hack focuses on the integration between Kubernetes, the Azure Kubernetes Service (AKS), and other Azure services.
 You will explore how to integrate an AKS cluster into your existing private network and make it secure.
 This includes configuring policies to limit access to the cluster, configuring secrets with Azure Key Vault, and how to monitor your cluster with Azure's monitoring tools.

-If you are interested in attending a What The Hack event, contact your Microsoft Partner representative.
-Alternatively, you can host one yourself using the guidance in the [What The Hack Hosting Guide](https://aka.ms/wthhost)

 ## AKS Well-Architected Framework Baseline Implmentation